 As for the prince, because he is the prince, he may sit in it to eat bread before the LORD; he shall enter by way of the vestibule of the gateway, and go out the same way.”

 a.
 As for the prince: Ezekiel wrote of a ruler, a prince, who would have special privilege regarding the gate.
-This ruler is likely David, whose future ruler over Israel was mentioned several times in Ezekiel (Ezekiel 34:23-25 and 37:25) and elsewhere (Isaiah 55:3-4, Jeremiah 30:8-9, Hosea 3:5).
-In Ezekiel 37:25 it was specifically written that David would be prince over Israel.
+This ruler is likely David, whose future rule over Israel is mentioned several times in Ezekiel (Ezekiel 34:23-25 and 37:25) and elsewhere (Isaiah 55:3-4, Jeremiah 30:8-9, Hosea 3:5).
+In Ezekiel 37:25 it is specifically written that David would be prince over Israel.

 i.
 The identity of the prince is a matter of much discussion among Bible commentators and teachers.
 A few take it to be Jesus the Messiah, and some that he is a civil leader or a high priest.